VICTECHglitch/Angular-web-application-math-quiz/README.md

-# Angular-web-application-math-quiz
+TELA MATH QUIZ
-Angular web application math quiz created with Angular and ASP.NET Web API.
+TELA web application math quiz created with Angular and ASP.NET Web API.
 CSS &amp; HTML were used for styling templates.